 A young client once visited me.
 He was in his mid-30s.
 The guy had a habit of overthinking and stressing over things that haven’t even happened yet.
 He would stress so much before interviews, meetings, parties, and almost any life activity that he undertook.

 He decided to consult his doctor.
-All the stress and anxiety were a natural part of his lifestyle until he was hit-hard with reality.
+All the stress and anxiety were a natural part of his lifestyle until he was hit hard with reality.
 The guy developed diabetes, only in his mid-30s.
 In fact, no one in his family has ever had this disease.
 It was this day when he realized that stress is like a disease that further leads to more diseases.
-He decided to get stress management counseling from me, where his journey of recovery began.
+He decided to get stress management counselling from me, where his journey of recovery began.

 Today, he is doing well at work.
 His health is well-maintained, and he is happy inside out.